kineticstoolkit/kineticstoolkit_doc/src/python_int_float_exercise.md

 %matplotlib inline
 ```

-# 💪 Integers and floats
+# Exercise: Integers and floats

 We want to create a variable named `mass` that will contain the mass of a person in kg.
 This person has a mass of 68 kg.
 Since this is a physical value, it should be a float, hence the decimal point: